 Winter is the time to celebrate all things snow, ice, and cold.
-We came up with this fun mixed-media snowflake craft that celebrates snow and uses black glue at the same time.
+We came up with this fun mixed-media preschool snowflake craft that celebrates snow and uses black glue at the same time.
 As early childhood educators we also made sure this one little art project encompasses fine motor skills, colors, shapes and textures!
 We heart crafty things that promote readiness skills.

 The kids had a blast making this open-ended art activity, and the projects turned out so pretty, we used them to decorate our house for winter.
 These would make lovely classroom display pieces before winter is over!

-If you love black glue crafts, don’t miss out on this fun black glue snowflake art!
+If you love black glue crafts, don’t miss out on this fun black glue preschool snowflake art project!
 It’s the perfect open-ended winter art activity.